 Timing: Do team members’ work schedules fit the project timeline?
 How was the deadline chosen?

 Your plan needn’t go into elaborate detail on each of these issues, but it should provide enough information to enable you to implement the project smoothly, without a lot of surprises.

 Tip: Use the DACI method for making sound decisions about your project in a timely manner.

-A waterfall approach is a more-traditional, sequential (waterfall-like), linear process that moves the project along stage by stage, team by team.
-Here, scope is considered to be fixed, while timing and resources flex.
+The waterfall approach is a linear, sequential process that moves a project forward stage by stage, team by team.
+Here, we consider the scope to be fixed while timing and resources remain flexible.

 Step 8: Write and review your plan

 Once you’ve answered all the questions, held all the discussions, and filled up a warehouse of sticky notes, it’s time to write your project plan.
 Whether it’s in the words you choose or the formatting and design, keep it simple.

 Here are some helpful details that should be part of any plan: